gtsteffaniak/filebrowser/configuration.md

 ## About each configuration

-- `Signup`: This boolean value indicates whether user signup is enabled.
+- `Signup`: This boolean value indicates whether user signup is enabled on the login page.
+NOTE: Be mindful of `userDefaults` settings if enabled.
+Default: `false`

 - `AdminUsername`: This is the username of the admin user.
+Default: `admin`

 - `AdminPassword`: This is the password of the admin user.
+Default: `admin`

 ### Server configuration settings

-- `indexingInterval`: This is the time in minutes the system waits before checking for filesystem changes (used in search only).
+- `indexingInterval`: This is the time in minutes the system waits before checking for filesystem changes.
+Default: `5`

 - `numImageProcessors`: This is the number of image processors available.
+Default: `4`

 - `socket`: This is the socket configuration.